icshwi/e3training/workbook/chapter4.md

 In this lesson, you'll learn how to do the following:
 * Build the startup script for an IOC
+* Understand the different method to use the EPICS function within a startup script
 * Understand the local setup for DB and protocol files
 * Add the common (global) module into the IOC